johnpapa/vscode-peacock/docs/changelog/README.md

 All notable changes to the code will be documented in this file.

+## 4.0.0

+Breaking changes

+- Deprecated
+  - Migration To Version < 4.0.0
+    - Version 3+ of Peacock stores the color in the settings `peacock.color`.
+When migrating from version 2.5, the peacock color was in a memento.
+When migrating from version < 2.5, the color was not stored, but can often be derived through a calculation by grabbing the color from one of the `workbench.colorCustomizations` that Peacock uses.
+Once the color is determined, peacock removes the memento, and writes the color to the settings `peacock.color`.
+Fixes [#230](https://github.com/johnpapa/vscode-peacock/issues/230) and addresses [#258](https://github.com/johnpapa/vscode-peacock/issues/258).
+This is an aggressive approach, as it is possible to have a color customization that peacock uses, and if it sees this, it will set Peacock up to use it.
+This logic is marked as deprecated but will not be removed until version 4.0 is released and enough time has passed reasonably for people to migrate.
+That time is now.

 ## 3.11.0

 - [Granular control over accent borders](https://github.com/johnpapa/vscode-peacock/issues/472#issuecomment-945950855)